Snow Emergency Rules

 Municipal parking lots which may be used during snow emergencies include:

-- Lot 1 - Located south of City Hall at 227 South Front Street
+#1 - City Hall South Parking Lot - 227 South Front Street

-- Lot 3 - 100 block of Nassau Street (behind Ace Hardware and Godfather's Pizza) can be accessed from either Park Row or Nassau Street.
+#3 - 100 block of West Nassau Street (behind Arrow Hardware and Godfather's Pizza)

 Please note the Community Center is not designated as a lot which can be used during a snow emergency.
 Vehicles parked overnight in the lot may be towed at the owner's expense.